 For buyers who need local, private, hybrid, virtualized, or hardware-aware AI deployment options.

-RAG, memory, data, and continuity
+Trusted data, controlled retrieval, memory, and continuity

 For organizations that need AI grounded in governed knowledge, durable records, and recoverable data paths.